This is a review of the Nemo Hornet Tent 2023.

-Clip all the pole sections together
+- Clip all the pole sections together

-Attach the to the corners of the head section of the tent and middle of the foot section
+- Attach to the corners of the head section of the tent and the middle of the foot section

-Clip the inner section of the tent to the poles using the attached clips
+- Clip the inner section of the tent to the poles using the attached clips

-Peg down the corners of the tent
+- Peg down the corners of the tent

-Place the fly over the inner of the tent
+- Place the fly over the inner of the tent

-Peg out the vestibule area.
+- Peg out the vestibule area.

 How waterproof are the Nemo Hornet Tents

-The floor of the Nemo Hornet 2P are made from lightweight denier fabric.
+The floor of the Nemo Hornet 2P is made from lightweight denier fabric.
 The floor is waterproof but in very wet conditions a small amount of moisture can penetrate through the fabric.
 The amount is very small and normal on lightweight tents.
 Overall, this is nothing you should worry about.